simeononsecurity/simeononsecurity.ch/content/articles/vmware-esxi-citrix-xenserver-hyper-v-comparison/index.en.md

 ### **VMware ESXi**

 **VMware ESXi**, developed by [VMware](https://www.vmware.com/products/esxi.html), stands as a paramount virtualization platform, celebrated for its unwavering performance and a wealth of features.
-Renowned in enterprise landscapes, it boasts an impressive array of capabilities, including the groundbreaking **vMotion** for seamless live VM migrations, **Distributed Resource Scheduler (DRS)** for resource optimization, and **High Availability (HA)** for ensuring fault tolerance in critical environments.
+Renowned in enterprise landscapes, it boasts an impressive array of capabilities, including the groundbreaking **vMotion** for smooth live VM migrations, **Distributed Resource Scheduler (DRS)** for resource optimization, and **High Availability (HA)** for ensuring fault tolerance in critical environments.

 {{< youtube id="B_H3TJlbEiw" >}}